zhixuanli/segmentation-paper-reading-notes/paper-reading-notes/17-BiSeNet.md

 ## Five questions about this paper:

 ### 1. [Problem Definition / Motivation] What problem is this paper trying to solve?
++ Large spatial resolution is important for reserving details, but will decrease the inference speed.
++ Large receptive field, which means little spatial resolution, is necessary for semantic inforation.

+This is a dilemma.

 ### 2. [Contribution / Method] What's new in this paper? / How does this paper solve the above problems?
+a novel Bilateral Segmentation Network (BiSeNet):

++ Spatial Path: preserve the spatial information with high-resolution features
++ Context Path: sufficient receptive field by fast downsampling

+Finnaly use a Feature Fusion Module to merge the features.

 ### 3. Details about the experiment